Skip to main content

 Invoice paymentsWhen a customer pays an outstanding invoiceCard, account, payment link

-The payment methods you see depend on the context, your settings, and which methods are enabled.
-Cash is only available at the POS.
-Account payment requires a customer with a credit account.
-See Payment Methods for the full list.
+The methods you see depend on which are enabled and on the surface.
+Cash is POS-only.
+Account payments require a customer with a credit account.
+See Payment Methods for the full list and what each one does.

 Payment statuses